amosproj/amos2021ws03-teams-to-nextcloud/Documentation/Deployment.md

 2. How to use
 3. Release

-If you are not interested in the technical details you can skip to the last part of this document.

 ## 0. Prerequisites

 In order to execute the deployment the following technologies need to be installed: